timjogorman/RicherEventDescription/guidelines.md

 in more depth in Section \ref{corefannotation}.

-\paragraph{Medical Test Results, Measurements, and Labs}
+\paragraph{Medical Test Results, Measurements, and Labs

 When discussing a test and its results, we still maintain our policy of marking the syntactic head.